daattali/beautiful-jekyll/_drafts/what-s-new-in-vembu-bdr-suite-v5.1.md

 **Backup Copy**

-The backup copy feature allows you to create a copy of your primary backup data and store it in a different backup repository.
-You can use the local storage mediums or object storage as a destination for the backup copy jobs.
-If the primary backup data is damaged, you can use the backup copy to recover the data.
-The backup copy supports all the recovery options as the primary backup.
+Like mentioned before, the 3-2-1 rule states that you should have 3 copies of your data, on 2 different mediums and 1 offsite copy.
+The Backup Copy feature in BDRSuite v5.1 will now allow you to create a copy of your primary backup data and store it in a different backup repository.
+Note that you can leverage Object Storage backup repos.

 **BDR Cluster Deployment**